 Ka’anapali Maui at the Eldorado by Outrigger: Located in the Ka’anapali Resort area, this property looks out over the golf course, but it’s still nearby the beach and your daily resort fee covers amenities such as a golf course shuttle, BBQs, and a private cabana area on the beach.
 Find specific condo units here.

 Best Resorts on North Ka’anapali Beach

 All of the resorts on North Ka’anapali/Kahekili Beach are what I would call Condo Resorts or Condo-tels.
 They’re full fledged resort properties but with condo style rooms.
 I think they fall into two categories though…condo resorts (a more standardized experience where you feel like you’re staying in a resort with better rooms) and condo-tels (individually owned condo units but the overall property has nice amenities like a pool, picnic areas, and maybe even a restaurant, etc.

 Let’s start with the Condo resorts…

 Honua Kai Resort & Spa: This is my go to recommendation If you want to be in the Ka’anapali area and have the full resort experience, but with way more space to spread out.
-Book directly with the Honua Kai, read reviews and price compare on TripAdvisor, or book specific units through Vrbo.
+Book the Honua Kai Resort here.

 Okay, now onto the condo-tels…